Thinking about updating your property? Follow these rules and regulations to complete your project correctly and safely.

 a.
 Homeowners may appeal an ACC decision in writing, to the Board of Directors and ask for an appeals hearing.
 Appeals should be submitted within fifteen (15) days of the initial notice of violation.

 b.
 Both the homeowner and their representative from the ACC must be present at the hearing.
 Each will submit a written material concerning the disapproved addition or modification from the Board members to review prior to the appeals hearing.

 c.
 A majority vote of the Board of Directors is required to overturn a decision made by the ACC.

 d.
 The Board of Directors will notify the homeowner and the ACC of their final decision in writing

 The following is a partial list of the more common changes to home exteriors and the basic requirements for each.
 This list is not intended to be all-inclusive and is only an example of changes, which must be approved by the ACC.
-Nothing contained in these guidelines relieves the homeowner from first obtaining specific approval for the project from the ACC as described in paragraph three (3).
-Also included are guidelines for maintenance of homes and grounds and of common areas.
+Nothing contained in these rules and regulations relieves the homeowner from first obtaining specific approval for the project from the ACC as described in paragraph three (3).
+Also included are rules and regulations for maintenance of homes and grounds and of common areas.

 a) Decks and Patios [ AMENDED – 04-17-2007 ]